Lav15/lavjain.github.io/portfolio/others.md

 title: Other Projects [7]
 nav_title: Other Projects
 ---
-# Other Projects (CRM, HR, Enterprise Performance Analytics etc.)
+# Other Projects (Data Management, CRM, HR, Enterprise Performance Analytics etc.)

 _*All projects listed were delivered within corporate enterprise environments; technical source code is proprietary and cannot be shared._

-This portfolio highlights projects from various domains viz., CRM , Human Resources and Enterprise Performance Analytics etc.
+This portfolio highlights projects from various other inititaives and domains viz., Data Management, CRM , Human Resources and Enterprise Performance Analytics etc.

 ---
 ### 1. Enterprise Data Quality & Master Data Standardization